-Indulge in the ultimate St. Patrick’s Day dessert with this decadent Irish Car Bomb Bundt Cake.
-This dessert that combines the classic flavors of the popular cocktail with a rich and moist chocolate bundt cake infused with the rich flavors of Guinness stout, frosted with a Baileys Irish Cream buttercream, and topped off with a Jameson Irish Whiskey salted caramel glaze.
-It’s the perfect centerpiece for any celebration.
+Indulge in the best St. Patrick's Day dessert with this decadent Irish Car Bomb Bundt Cake.
+This boozy, show-stopping treat combines the classic flavors of the popular cocktail into a moist chocolate cake infused with Guinness Draught Stout, topped with a creamy Baileys Irish Cream buttercream, and finished with a rich Jameson Irish Whiskey salted caramel glaze.
+Whether you're hosting a holiday party or just love adult-only desserts, this Guinness chocolate cake is the perfect centerpiece for your celebration.

 Jump to: